deschler/django-modeltranslation/docs/modeltranslation/related_projects.rst

     A much simpler version of the above `django-multilingual`.

-It works very similiar to the `django-multilingual` approach.
+It works very similar to the `django-multilingual` approach.

 `transdb`_